The Fairest

 A woman agéd, hair as white as snow, skin as black as night, in a ragged cloak of many colors.

 And a soul that glowed colorful, too.
-It shown.

 Haggard.
-Old.
 Deluded.
+Powerless.

 At peace.